moliver28/research-handbook/content/handbook/it/data-team/platform/tableau/tableau-developer-guide/_index.md

 ![data window](images/data-window.png)

-Select the "Edit" button under "Authentication".
+Select the "Edit" button it/data-team/ "Authentication".
 It will bring you to the following pop-up.
 Choose your <rolename> to embed.

 ![authentication](images/authentication.png)